Use Array to Enhance Hash Table (ArrayHashMap)

 array.

 .
-This ensures that any random index corresponds to a valid element.
+This way, every random index points to a valid element.

-If there are gaps in the array, problems arise.
-For example, if arr = [1, 2, null, 4]
+If the array has empty spots, things get tricky.
+For example, arr = [1, 2, null, 4]

 , where arr[2] = null